cpit252-fall-24-IT2/Halalify/README.md

 # Halalify: Automated Video Profanity Filter
 Halalify is an innovative app designed to automatically detect and censor offensive language in videos.
-It processes video content, identifies bad words through advanced speech recognition and text analysis, and outputs the same video with these words muted or replaced by beeps, providing a seamless and family-friendly viewing experience.
+It processes video content, identifies bad words through advanced speech recognition and text analysis, and outputs the same video with these words muted or replaced by bleeps, providing a seamless and family-friendly viewing experience.

 #How to use: